teamQPM/qpm/.github/ISSUE_TEMPLATE/help-request.md

 Explain what is happening and what you expected to happen.

 ** How to reproduce and test **
-Add a PRG file (minimal, self-contained, and compilable) that shows what you are trying to do or achieve.
+Add a project (.QPM file, sources, resources, etc.) that shows what you are trying to do or achieve.
 Detail the steps to build, run, and test.

 ** Additional Information **